Helpful Resources for Victim and Witnesses

 You may have been a victim of or an eyewitness to a crime.
 You may be the owner of stolen property or be able to provide some piece of information that will help to prove a criminal case.
 You are an essential witness.
 Without your cooperation, our criminal justice system could not work.

 You will be receiving a subpoena to appear at trial.
 It will be necessary for you to appear unless excused by the Assistant State’s Attorney assigned to the case.
-Written statements are not permitted instead of live testimony because a person charged with a crime has the right to ask questions of the witnesses who testify against him/her through his/her attorney.
+Written statements are not permitted instead of live testimony because a person charged with a crime has the right to ask questions of the witnesses who testify against him or her through his or her attorney.

 - That you keep us informed of any changes in your address or phone number.
 We will not be able to notify you of trial dates or changes if we cannot locate you.